-So if you should come across an injured or dead bird (such as a #BlueCrane or Denham’s Bustard) as a result of a power line collision or other incident in the #Overberg (you may come across such an incident while farming on your property), please contact our Extension Officer, Christie Craig.
-She can provide advice over the phone to you.
+If you should come across an injured or dead bird (such as a #BlueCrane or Denham’s Bustard) as a result of a power line collision or other incident in the #Overberg, please contact Christie Craig.

 If you come across a poisoning incident, it’s vital to also contact Christie urgently for follow-up action.